State College of Florida, Manatee–Sarasota: Athletics

 State College of Florida launched its intercollegiate athletics program in 1957 and adopted "The Lancers" as its mascot.
 When MCC decided to change its name to SCF in 2009, the college adopted a new mascot, as well as changing the college's official colors from blue and yellow, to blue and green.

 Today, State College of Florida's athletic teams are known as "The Manatees" and are represented by the mascot Maverick the Manatee.
 State College of Florida hosts five intercollegiate sports teams.
-They include: Men's Baseball, Women's Softball, Women's Tennis, Women’s Beach Volleyball, and Women's Volleyball.
+They include: Men's Baseball, Women's Softball, Women’s Beach Volleyball, and Women's Court Volleyball.
+Women's Cross-Country (Coming Soon).
 They compete in the Citrus Conference and Sun-Lakes Conference of the Florida College System Activities Association (FCSAA) in NJCAA Region VIII.
 The State College of Florida Manatees have won numerous regional, state, and conference titles and have made several national championship appearances.

 Athletics alumni include MLB players Nick Goody, Josh Lucas, and Reggie McClain.